KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * The scene in the Taris Upper City South Apartments where the party is approached by a messenger from Canderous had some issues due to party positioning [ISSUE #247](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/247)
 * The scene with Vandar after the player completes the trials could be a little wonky, so it has been given a new trigger to ensure the party stands in logical places (Reported by DarthParametric)
 * The Star Map opening sequence in the Dantooine Ruins was split in two instead of being one continuous scene [ISSUE #105](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/105)
+* The Star Map opening sequence in the Tatooine Eastern Dune Sea had some companion facing issues and the animation was a bit short [ISSUE #315](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/315)
 * The stranded Duros scene on the Unknown World Central Beach had a character out of shot, suffered from camera wiggle, and was missing a fade-out [ISSUE #285](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/285)
 * The Tuk'ata mother's posse in the Korriban Valley of the Dark Lords face in odd directions and run into each other [ISSUE #163](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/163)
 * The two pre-training conversations with the Jedi Council on Dantooine had various facing issues [ISSUE #151](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/151)